AyoubBenBrahim/42-boot2root/walkthrough.md

 The instruction cmpl $0x1,-0x18(%ebp) is comparing the value at memory address %ebp-0x18 with 0x1.
 This value is one of the parameters passed to the function read_six_numbers.

-Therefore, this instruction is actually comparing the first parameter passed to read_six_numbers with the value 0x1.
+Therefore, this instruction is actually comparing the 1st parameter passed to read_six_numbers with the value 0x1.
 ```

 ```
 Since the first element of tab_six is stored in %edx, any reference to tab_six[0] in the subsequent code would be equivalent to (%edx).
 However, we can see in the code that the first element is actually accessed using the expression tab_six+1, which would be equivalent to (%edx + 4) since the size of an integer is 4 bytes.
 This implies that the first element of tab_six is actually located at %edx + 4.